Chart Color Schemes

 West Mackay features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 62.8% of all households, including 25.2% couples with children, 26.8% couples without children, and 10.0% single parent families.
 Non-family households account for the remaining 37.2%, with lone person households at 32.8% and group households comprising 4.3% of the total.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.6.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households